top of page

 ICD-11 provides translations into 43 different languages.

-ICD-11 will have more international usage with guidance for different cultural experiences and influences.
-It will also provide translations into 43 different languages.
+ICD-11 codes are easier to use in international settings as they provide guidance for different cultural experiences and influences.
+It also provides translations into 43 different languages.

 3. Digital Readiness:

 ICD-11 is more intuitive when it comes to digital health records in the digital age.
-It will be easier to integrate with various electronic health applications.
+It is also easier to integrate with various electronic health applications.

 4. Pandemic Ready:

-ICD-11 will have emergency pandemic codes built into it to help confirm a Covid-19 diagnosis, classify conditions, and establish COVID-19 as the actual cause of death.
-It will also record information regarding COVID-19 vaccinations and adverse reactions to the vaccinations.
+ICD-11 will has emergency pandemic codes built into it to help confirm a Covid-19 diagnosis, classify conditions, and establish COVID-19 as the actual cause of death.
+It can also record information regarding COVID-19 vaccinations and adverse reactions to the vaccinations.

-While ICD-11 took effect on January 1, 2022, it will probably take some time for it to become properly established throughout the healthcare industries around the globe.
+While ICD-11 took effect on January 1, 2022, it has taken some time for it to become properly established throughout the healthcare industries around the globe.

 ICD codes can help us gather more data around low back pain for more effective management.